-These are notes for the tutorials of the subject "Optimal and Predictive Control System" taught at the Faculty of Mechanical Engineering at the Czech Technical University in Prague.
+These are notes for tutorials of the subject "Optimal and Predictive Control System" taught at the Faculty of Mechanical Engineering at the Czech Technical University in Prague.

 DISCLAIMER: These notes have not gone through a peer review process and are likely to contain (hopefully only minor) mistakes.